CodeKhanh/online-resume/index.md

 Present

-- Collaborated with interdisciplinary teams to develop mission proposals as the team astrobiologist
+- Collaborated with interdisciplinary teams to develop mission proposals for mars exploration as the team astrobiologist

-- Engaged in NASA-led seminars, technical design reviews, and mentorship sessions with engineers and scientists
+- Engaged in NASA-led seminars, technical design reviews,and mentorship sessions with engineers and scientists

-- Gained experience in project planning, scientific communication, and integration of biological data into mission design
+- Gained experience in project planning, scientific communication, integration of biological data into mission design

 ***Research and Development Intern***, **Rayn Innovations** Jul 2024 –